Svanteberg/Virtual-EEG-electrodes/README.md

 <img src="https://github.com/Svanteberg/Virtual-EEG-electrodes/blob/master/images/10-20_4-17.png" width="50%">
 </p>

-An example is given below of the training progression of the first 0 to 200 examples.
+An example of the training progression of the first 0 to 200 examples is given below.
 The original signal is in red and the recreated is in blue.

 <img src="https://github.com/Svanteberg/Virtual-EEG-electrodes/blob/master/images/movie.gif" width="110%">